 African Grey Parrots

-African grey parrots are without-doubt the parrot family’s best vocalizers and are famous for their talking abilities.
-According to Applied Animal Behavior Science, African greys can use English speech in the same way as young children.
+African grey parrots are without doubt the parrot family’s best vocalizers and are famous for their talking abilities.
+According to Applied Animal Behavior Science, African greys can use English speech the same way as young children.

 Many African grey parrot owners claim that their birds can speak in context and learn vocalizations after only hearing them once or twice.
 This is likely because of their advanced cognitive and memory abilities.

 Not only can they vocalize phrases and commands, but they can recite numbers.
-They typically develop their mimicking abilities at around the age of one.
+They usually develop their mimicking abilities at around the age of one.

 In particular, yellow-naped Amazon parrots are known for being the best singers of human songs.
 They’re also the best chatters amongst all Amazon parrots.

-Even if your parrot doesn’t quite understand what you’re saying, regularly interacting with them through speech and sound is an excellent way to bond.
-By doing this, you’re also recognizing that you’re part of the same flock, improving your chances of being life-long friends.
+Even if your parrot doesn’t quite understand what you’re saying, regularly interacting with them through speech and sound is a great way to bond.
+By doing this, you’re also recognizing that you’re part of the same flock.